bitrise-io/devcenter/_articles/en/builds/build-artifacts-online.md

 title: Build artifacts online
 menu:
   builds:
-    weight: 6
+    weight: ''

 ---
-If you select a build of your app, in the `APPS & Artifacts` tab of your build's page you can check out the artifacts (for example, files & reports) which have been generated during the build.
+If you select a build of your app, on the `APPS & Artifacts` tab you can check out the artifacts (for example, files & reports) which have been generated during the build.

 All files are destroyed at the end of the build so if you want to view or download any files, insert `Deploy to bitrise.io` step to your workflow so that it can help you access the artifacts.